FREQUENTLY ASKED QUESTIONS

 Although there are many search companies on the Internet, many of them are not licensed investigators.
 If you hire us you will have peace of mind knowing all of our adoption specialists are also licensed investigators.
 As a licensed investigator, we have access to a wealth of information unavailable to the competition.

-A: Once payment is received, it takes anywhere between a few days up to a few months to provide you with their contact information.
-The time it takes to locate them really depends on how much information you provide.
+Once payment is received, it can take anywhere between a few days up to a several months to solve a case.
+The time it takes to figure out your birth family and make contact depends on many factors including whether the parties invovled will cooperate.

 That’s what’s great about hiring us … we will offer the target of your investigation the opportunity to funnel info through us, such as medical/family history, therefore maintaining their own privacy and still allowing you to discover info about your bio family.